SONNY-SONNIX/Advertisement-prediction-model/README.md

 # Advertisement-prediction-model
 LifeLux Inc. is building a model to better understand the relationship between advertisement and unit sales.

+#Steps

-#Steps  Imported the libraries(Numpy,Matplotlib,Seaborn,Pandas) required for the project.
+1.Imported the libraries(Numpy,Matplotlib,Seaborn,Pandas) required for the project.

+2. Perfomed exploratory data analysis on the advertising dataset to find correlation and relationship between advertisement channels.